sonquachn/elsa-lab/README.md

 cd templates and run command below to create secret kubectl apply -f secret.yaml
 8. Setup pipeline job
-- Go to Jenkins and run super-seed
+- Go to Jenkins and run super-seed, this job configure and deploy via Jenkins as code on step 5.
 9. Deploy application
 The hackathon foler has docker file in the docker folder, helm chart to deploy application in the helm foler, Jenkins file for the pipeline use to build, push image to ECR and deploy via script store on jenkins-share-libraries.
 It auto trigger the code when developer commit and deploy the apps.
 We also run it manually.